Little Mickey Grogan: Production Background

 Little Mickey Grogan is based on syndicated stories of the same name written by Arthur Guy Emprey, whose war experiences fighting as an American in the British army during World War I served as the material for his 1917 book, Over the Top, a big commercial success that sold a quarter of a million copies.
 Although noting the differences between them, Crouse theorizes that Emprey might have conceived of the character Mickey Grogan based on his time in France where Louis Feuillade's Bout de Zan formed the basis of a popular serial that ran from 1912 to 1916.
 FBO acquired the rights to serve as a vehicle for child actor Frankie Darro, one of the studio's top emerging stars.
 Fresh off the success of her role as Little Harry in Universal's epic, Uncle Tom's Cabin (Pollard, 1927), Lassie Lou Ahern was cast opposite him.
 To give the film extra star power, accomplished Harold Lloyd costar Jobyna Ralston was added.
 Made in-between her leading roles in Ted Wilde's The Kid Brother and William Wellman's Wings, 1927 turned out to be her crowning year.

-The force that brought the Emprey stories to FBO was writer Gene Statton-Porter, one of the biggest bestselling authors of the early twentieth century, of which A Girl of the Limberlost (1909) is her most well-known.
+The force that brought the Emprey stories to FBO was writer Gene Stratton-Porter, one of the biggest bestselling authors of the early twentieth century, of which A Girl of the Limberlost (1909) is her most well-known.
 She formed her own production company to have control over the screen adaptations of her works, as well as those by other family-friendly authors.
 After her unexpected death in 1922, her daughter Jeanette Stratton-Porter took over, following her mother's original conception.
 She hand-picked screenwriters, directors (including husband, James Leo Meehan), camera operators, and film editors.
 They released their work through the American arm of the British distribution company, the Robertson-Cole Corporation, and eventually through the FBO.
 Among the artists who worked with Jeanette Stratton-Porter were the notable contributions of women.
 Chief among them were Dorothy Yost (who, along with husband Dwight Cummins, was the script writer on Little Mickey Grogan), as well as fellow writers Marion Orth and Adele S. Buffington."Yost's work is marked by an ethical current that runs through [her scripts], and as such figure as tales of moral uplift.
 In addition, she was also known for scripts that featured characters from a range of diverse cultural backgrounds.
 She did not shy away from a view of humanity that took in and showed different ethnic groups."
 All of this is reflected in Little Mickey Grogan.
 In this sense, a Whitmanesque strain runs through the film, syncing well with Emprey and Stratton-Porter's sensibilities.